joshua-j-ye/geometry/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes in `src/`
-4. Test locally with `npm start`
+4. Test locally with `./deploy/deploy.sh build && ./deploy/deploy.sh up`
-5. Push to trigger automatic build
+5. Push to trigger automatic build and publish
-6. Create a pull request
+6. Submit a pull request

 ## 📄 License